Senators Introduce Bill to Ban Flavours

 For Senator Durban this bill is just the latest legislative effort designed to cut e-cigarette use.

-In 2014, Senator Durbin, along with a group of other Senate Democrats, labelled e-cigarettes ‘candy flavored poisons’ in a letter to the commissioner of the FDA.
+In 2014, Senator Durbin, along with a group of other Senate Democrats, labelled e-cigarettes ‘candy flavoured poisons’ in a letter to the commissioner of the FDA.